Battle of the Rhône Crossing: Carthaginian army

 When Hannibal reached Italy after crossing the Alps, he had 12,000 African and 8,000 Iberian infantry along with 8,000 light troops, so the 38,000 infantry present at the Rhone included these soldiers in their ranks as well.
 The Iberian contingent probably held Celtiberians and Lusitanians along with Iberians.

 The African or Libyan infantry wore helmets and mail carried circular or oval shields with a metal boss, spears, and swords, which were probably modeled after the Spanish falcata, while the light infantry wore short-sleeved tunics, carried javelins and a small round hide shield.
 The light infantry was used for skirmishing while their heavier counterpart probably fought in a phalanx formation, or as swordsmen.

 The Iberian infantry fought with falcatas, wore no armor over their purple bordered dazzling white tunics, and carried large oval shields and a heavy javelin, and often wore a crested helmet made of animal sinews, while the light infantry carried a smaller shield and several javelins.
 Celtiberians and Lusitanians used straight gladii, as well as javelins and various types of spears.
 Celtiberians wore black cloaks, carried wicker shields covered in hide or light shields similar to what the Gauls used, wore sinew greaves and bronze, red-crested helmets, while the Lusitanian skirmishers wore sinew helmets and linen cuirasses, and aside from swords, carried small shields and several javelins.

-Aside from the Numidian, Iberian, Libyan and Lusatinian light troops, Hannibal also had an auxiliary skirmisher contingent consisting of 1,000–2,000 Balearic slingers.
+Aside from the Numidian, Iberian, Libyan and Lusitanian light troops, Hannibal also had an auxiliary skirmisher contingent consisting of 1,000–2,000 Balearic slingers.

 The Carthaginians also famously employed the war elephants which Hannibal had brought over the Alps; North Africa had indigenous African forest elephants at the time.
 The sources are not clear as to whether they carried towers containing fighting men.

-The Gauls
+Gauls

 The Gauls were brave, fierce warriors who fought in tribes and clans in massed infantry formation, but lacked the discipline of their Roman and Carthaginian opponents.
 The Infantry wore no armor, fought naked or stripped to the waist in plaid trousers and a loose cloak, a variety of metal bossed different size and shaped shields made of oak or linden covered with leather and iron slashing swords.
 Chieftains, Noblemen, and their retainers made up the cavalry, wore helmets and mail, and used thrusting spears and swords.
 Both Cavalry and Infantry carried spears and javelins for close quarter and ranged combat.